 Emerging Technologies and Investment Trends

-• 37.
-By 2025, 80% of organizations will include hyper-automation (business optimization using AI, ML, and software robot utilization) in their digital transformation plans.
+• 44.
+In 2025, 60% of organizations include some sort of automation (business optimization using AI, ML, and software robot utilization) in their digital transformation plans.

 Workplace Transformation and AI